deeprajsshetty/GolangTraining/006-Concurrency/README.md

 * Program execution is slowed down using the mutex, but the program is protected from the race condition
 * 006-Concurrency -> 002-Channel -> 006-Mutex explained the details with Example ***(Code Ref - https://github.com/deeprajsshetty/GolangTraining/tree/master/006-Concurrency/003-Channel/006-Mutex)***.

+## Benchmarking Concurrent Applications
+The goal in using concurrency is to speed up program execution.
+There is overhead in deploying goroutines, so sometimes, using concurrency is counterproductive.
+Because debugging concurrent code is challenging and dealing with deadlocks and race conditions is sometimes tricky, one needs to be careful when crafting concurrent solutions to a problem.
+Testing a concurrent application and comparing its performance with a nonconcurrent solution is useful.

+**Benchmarking Construct and sum 100 million floating-point numbers**
+* Using Concurrency Vs Sequencing Process: 006-Concurrency -> 004-BenchmarkingConcurrentApplications -> 001-ConcurrentVsSequentialProcess
+* We can speed up above algorithm by summing half the numbers in each of two goroutines: 006-Concurrency -> 004-BenchmarkingConcurrentApplications -> 002-ConcurrencyUsingDivideAndConquer

+## Examples

+**Playing Chess Using Goroutines**
+* 006-Concurrency -> 005-Examples -> 001-ChessUsingGoroutines

+**Fibonacci Numbers Using Goroutines**
+* This example output a sequence of Fibonacci numbers using a goroutine.
+* 006-Concurrency -> 005-Examples -> 002-FibonacciNoUsingGoroutines